ccoutant/gabi-stage/docsrc/elf/05-symtab.rst

   gives way to a virtual address (memory interpretation) for which the section number is irrelevant.

-Although the symbol table values have similar meanings for different object files, the data allows efficient access by the appropriate programs.
+Despite this difference in interpretation, the ``st_value`` for a given symbol conveys the same meaning across the different ELF object types.
+The different interpretation for relocatable, and the other object types, allows for efficient access by the link-editor, as well as by the runtime linker, in their respective contexts.